seL4/docs/projects/sel4/platf-owner.md

 >     documentation for the platform,
 > * help to keep the verification passing for verified configurations (only
 >   relevant for a few platforms, but might increase in the future)
-> * handle bug reports for that platform on github and devel mailing list (has
+> * handle bug reports for that platform on GitHub and devel mailing list
->   access to github issues and/or the new sel4 Jira at sel4.atlassian.net for
->   this if desired)
 > * handle support requests/questions for that platform (if low-key, ideally
 >   publicly on the mailing list, but also paid support etc for bigger things)
 > * review and help merge PRs for that platform (relevant PRs should have one
 >   approving review from the platform owner if possible)
 > * providing binaries for bootloader and load instructions would be desirable
-> * if other development on the master branch has platform impact (from
+> * if other development on the master branch has platform impact, it should
->   contributions or D61), it should preferably include relevant platform code
+>   preferably include relevant platform code updates already, but might need
->   updates already, but might need consultation with the platform owner to get
+>   consultation with the platform owner to get done, i.e. the basic expectation
->   done, i.e. the basic expectation would be “you break it, you fix it”, but
->   people sometimes might need help.
+>   would be “you break it, you fix it”, but people sometimes might need help.
 > * the foundation advertises platform owners on the website, and platform owners
 >   would link back to the foundation.